redbco/infermesh/docs/ARCHITECTURE.md

 # infermesh Architecture

-This document provides a detailed description of the **infermesh** architecture, its components, and the interfaces used across the system.
+This document provides a detailed description of the **InferMesh** architecture, its components, and the interfaces used across the system.

 ---